-The Draft 2024-2027 TIP was published September \\\\\, 2023.
+The Draft 2024-2027 TIP was published September 22, 2023.
 In addition to minor edits, changes reflected in the Final TIP include:

-- Updated TAM targets for SMTD and performance data for BTS and SMTD - Updated October meeting date and notice dates
+- Updated TAM targets for SMTD and performance data for BTS and SMTD - Updated October meeting date and notice dates - Updated PM1 targets for IDOT - Included comments received form the public

-Comments were received during the public review period of the draft TIP which began September \\, 2023 at the October \\, 2023 public open house.
-Attendees noted\\\\\.
+Comments were received during the public review period of the draft TIP which began September 23, 2023 at the October 10, 2023 public open house.
+One resident in the Town of Beloit advocated for a bike path along Townline Road from Afton Road to Duggan Road to provide safe access from the neighborhoods near that intersection to the Peace Trail.